vitalets/playwright-network-cache/README.md

   // ...
 });
 ```
-`modifyJSON` can modify json in-place (like above) or return some result, that will overwrite the original data.
+`modifyJSON` can modify response json in-place (like above) or return some result, that will overwrite the original data.
 </details>

 ### Disable cache